oguzgelal/reclare/docs/concepts/Declarations.md

 ### Subscription Declarations

-Subscription declarations gets invoked upon every state change.
-Therefor, the `on` key should be omitted.
+Subscription declarations gets invoked upon every state change, therefor the `on` key should be omitted.
 They receive the previous state (`prevState`) and the current state (`state`) as an argument to the situation functions, so you can do an identity check to see if there is a change.
 This allows you to create declarations that subscribes to a particular node in the state tree.
-Their situation function also receives an utility function `hasChange`, which takes in an object path and returns true only if there is a change at the given path.
-They are provided to the context by the field `onStateChange` like so:
+Their situation function also receives an utility function `hasChange`, which takes in an object path and returns true only if there is a change at a given path.
+They are provided to the context (or the duck files) by the field `onStateChange` like so:

 ```javascript
 createContext({